mporsch/sudoku_solver/README.md

 ```
 may be parsed from file or can be given via stdin with copy-paste or piped input.

-Suitable empty grid templates can be created and piped to output file.
-Fill in the Sudoku givens with the help of any text editor.
+Suitable empty-grid templates of arbitrary grid and block size can be created and piped to output file.
+Afterwards, fill in your Sudoku's givens with the help of any text editor.

 ## Build